How STAR Works on Long Island: Credit vs. Exemption

 Homeowners can confirm their STAR status by checking:

-- New York State tax department STAR records
+- New York State Department of Taxation and Finance STAR information

 In Summary